 When I think of what blush should look like on your cheeks I go back to Scarlett O’Hara from Gone With The Wind.
 I remember her pinching her cheeks so she would have that natural flushed look.
-I had a lot of Fiddle Dee Dee moments with this blush but I finally found the right ratio of ingredients to give you that Scarlett O. look!
-So, see you later Rhett, we don’t care if you don’t give a damn, we’re making blush!
+I had a lot of Fiddle Dee Dee moments with this DIY blush but I finally found the right ratio of ingredients to give you that Scarlett O. look!
+So, see you later Rhett, we don’t care if you don’t give a damn, we’re making DIY cream blush and lip stain!

 This recipe is very similar to a lip balm recipe.
 I ordered mica powder the other day and decided to go ahead and use it for this recipe but I LOVE the idea of making colored powder for your cosmetics by dehydrating fruits and veggies!
 I’m going to have to get the dehydrator first.
 For now, let’s just work with mica powder.